omitmishra/Bank/README.md

 Download the Zip And Extract the zip files

-Changes the configuration of MYSQL according to local setup
+Changes the configuration of MYSQL according to local setup in application.properties

 Run the spring Application